 2.1.1 Inspections

-Three inspections of the Company site were undertaken this monitoring period by an officer of the Council.
-The inspections were undertaken on 25 September 2019, 21 February 2020 and 16 June 2020.
-One additional inspection was also required, however due to the national escalation to alert level four for Covid management, only three inspections were undertaken in this time period.
+Four inspections of the Company site were undertaken this monitoring period by an officer of the Council.
+The inspections were undertaken on 23 September, 30 November 2020, 05 May and 24 June 2021.
+Inspections covered the following: